simpeg-research/Astic-2020-JointInversion/README.md

 - [Forward folder](/Forward): Scripts to forward model the magnetic and gravity data from the geological surfaces

-- [L2 inverion folder](/L2_inversion): Jupyter notebooks to run Tikhonov (L2) inversions and Sparse (Lp-Lq) inversion of the gravity and magnetic data.
+- [L2 inversion folder](/L2_inversion): Jupyter notebooks to run Tikhonov (L2) inversions and Sparse (Lp-Lq) inversion of the gravity and magnetic data.

 - [Petrophysics folder](/Petrophysics): Jupyter notebook to build the GMM objects for all the PGI inversions.

-- [PGI individual inversion](/PGI_individual_inversion): Jupyter notebooks to perform PGI inverions of the gravity and magnetic data individually, each with the PK and HK signature respectively.
+- [PGI individual inversion](/PGI_individual_inversion): Jupyter notebooks to perform PGI inversions of the gravity and magnetic data individually, each with the PK and HK signature respectively.

 - [PGI joint inversion](/PGI_joint_inversion): Jupyter notebook to perform the joint PGI inversion with full petrophysical knowledge